What is coffee processing and how does it affect taste?

 1. Washed Processed Coffee

-This washing process may take up to 24 hours during which enzymes form that break down the mucilage leaving clean coffee seeds.
-These are then removed and dried usually in a combination of direct sun and shade until the desired moisture level inside the bean is achieved and the coffee can undergo the final 'hulling' process where parchment is removed from the other seed so it can be bagged and sold.
+This washing process may take up to 24 hours during which enzymes form that break down the mucilage, leaving clean coffee seeds.
+These are then removed and dried usually in a combination of direct sun and shade until the desired moisture level inside the bean is achieved and the coffee can undergo the final 'hulling' process where parchment - the papery substance that surrounds the bean - is removed so it can be bagged and sold.

 Washed coffees undergo very little modification during their processing and thus have been sought out historically as a measure of quality and 'transparent' way to taste terroir and variety.
 They are valued for their consistency and are higher in acidity with complex but clear flavors compared to natural and honey processed coffees.